 My name is Michael Black, and among other things, I am a genealogist.
-When I’m not working on genealogy or working for a living, I can often be found mixing and enjoying tiki cocktails in our tiki room.
+When I’m not working on genealogy or working for a living, I can often be practicing my cat-herding techniques with the den of Cub Scouts that I lead, or found mixing and enjoying tiki cocktails in our tiki room.

-I eventually earned a Ph.D. from Duke University in the field of paleoanthropology (my degree was actually in Biological Anthropology and Anatomy), and took a post-doctoral position back in Berkeley, where my passion had begun.
+I eventually earned a Ph.D. from Duke University in the field of paleoanthropology (my degree was actually in Biological Anthropology and Anatomy), and took a post-doctoral position back in Berkeley, where my passion with the deep human past had begun.
 I worked with the world-class osteological collections at the Hearst Museum, published a textbook on human osteology, and met and fell in love with the woman who would become my wife.
 She worked/works as the Collections Manager at the Hearst Museum, and when a position to manage the vast information held by the Hearst Museum came up, I leapt at the opportunity.
-We’ve worked together at that museum for over 15 years so far (as of May 2021).
+We’ve worked together at that museum for nearly 17 years so far (a full 17 years in May 2023).

 And that is why you can often find me, in those few quiet moments after our daughter’s bedtime and before our own, enjoying a classic mid-century tiki cocktail.
 I try to find time when I can to work on genealogy, but it’ll be quite some time before I can spend days on end indulging my genealogical habit as I did before becoming a father.